The Complete Guide to Choosing Between a Traditional 401K and Roth 401K

 2. Will the Federal income tax rate increase or decrease?
 Another argument brought up commonly, is that the federal income tax rate could change over time.
 If you believe it will go up and want to take advantage of lower taxes now, the thought is that you should opt for Roth retirement vehicles versus Traditional.
 On the flip side, if you believe tax rates will go down, you should avoid taxation now by going with a Traditional retirement vehicle, and taking the lower tax hit when you retire.

 Usually, the ones who bring up this debate are the ones who think that taxes will rise over time.
 So, I decided to do a little research into this.
-The National Taxpayers Union Foundation, has perhaps the most interesting historical tax rate chart I’ve ever seen, which lays out the federal tax rate for the lowest and highest tax brackets since 1913.
+Wikipedia has an interesting historical tax rate chart, which lays out the federal tax rate for the lowest and highest tax brackets since 1913.

 What it shows, without bias, is that since the 1960′s, the federal tax rate has stayed essentially identical for those in the lowest tax bracket (about 15%), and has actually decreased significantly for those in the highest bracket from around 70%, to 40% today.
 Projecting this out another 40 years, you can probably bet on more of the same or perhaps slight increases to the lower tax bracket, but for the higher tax bracket, your guess is as good as mine.
 If you believe the trend will continue, it will probably be lower.
 If you believe that will lead to a revolution, expect it to go back up again.
 Either way, a decision on your 401K investment vehicle should not be made on guesses, so this argument is a wash.